The Tools I Use

 # Recording and Music

-I’m a HUGE fan of Camtasia 9 for recording screencasts.
+I’m a big fan of Camtasia 9 for editing videos / screencasts.
 It’s what I used in my latest Docker course and will be using for future courses.
 It easily saves me dozens of hours of editing for each course.
 It also works for MacOS and Windows, and you can use 1 license on more than 1 machine.

 I use a Logitech c920 webcam for recording video.
-It captures 1080p video and looks reasonable enough with a few LED light bulbs.
+It captures 1080p video and looks reasonable enough with normal lighting.

 I use an Audio-Technica AT2005 dynamic microphone.
 In my opinion it’s the best screencast / podcast microphone you’re going to find unless you spend $800+.
 It’s what I used for the Dive Into Docker course (and all courses in the foreseeable future).
 I’ve written a massive guide on how to record high quality at home btw.
 Lots of tips and gear recommendations are there along with everything I use.